arzonus/backend_tech_task/README.md

 }
 ```

-You need create backend system whicmah will be next requests:
+You need create backend system which will be next requests:

 ```proto